ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 4. Delete the **Split Entry** template from the **Hierarchy** so the **Splits** panel is now empty.

-We now have a template that will be used later for adding to the UI dynamically for each split.
+You now have a template that will be used later for adding to the UI dynamically for each split.
 This saves time manually adding all the splits to the UI and positioning them.

 ### Create Time Split Triggers